Goodbye Earl: Chart performance

 "Goodbye Earl" reached a peak position of number 13 on the Billboard Hot Country Songs chart, a spot somewhat short of the Chicks' usual placings at the time.
-It also made the Top 20 of the Billboard Hot 100 chart, peaking at number 19, and would become the trio's highest charting song among pop listings until "Long Time Gone" in the summer of 2002.
+It also made the Top 20 of the Billboard Hot 100 chart, peaking at number 19, and would become the trio's highest-charting song among pop listings until "Long Time Gone" in the summer of 2002.
 Regardless of rankings, the song has become one of the Chicks' most well-known tunes.
 It is an enthusiastically received staple of all their concert tours.

 Music video

-The music video for the song was produced by Keeley Gould and directed by Evan Bernard, who also plays the role of Ezekiel Kincaid, Wanda's divorce lawyer.
-It begins with some photographs of Wanda and Mary Ann in high school, and their parting.
-The next scene shows Wanda wearing a wedding dress in Earl's car after their marriage.
-As Wanda is increasingly abused by Earl, she dons dark glasses and long sleeve blouses, as conveyed in the song's lyrics, to conceal her injuries.
-Finally, she hires an attorney for divorce, but Earl appears, abusing Wanda for the last time.
+Produced by Keeley Gould, the music video for the song begins with some photographs of Wanda (played by Jane Krakowski) and Mary Ann (played by Lauren Holly) in high school, and their parting.
+The next scene shows Wanda wearing a wedding dress after marrying a man named Earl (played by Dennis Franz).
+As Wanda is increasingly abused by Earl, she dons dark glasses, long sleeve blouses and makeup, as conveyed in the song's lyrics, to conceal her injuries.
+Finally, she hires attorney Ezekiel Kincaid (played by the video's director Evan Bernard) to handle her divorce, but Earl appears, abusing Wanda for the last time.
 Mary Ann hears of Wanda's admission to the intensive care unit, and the two hatch the plan to kill Earl.
-They poison his black-eyed peas and Earl dies then Emily, Martie, Natalie, Mary Ann, and Wanda wrap him up in blue tarp.
-A few days later, the police arrive, seeking Earl but are unable to find him (after a remarkably half-hearted search).
+After poisoning his black-eyed peas, they wrap his corpse up in blue tarp.
+A few days later, two police officers (played by Adrian Pasdar and Michael DeLuise) arrive, seeking Earl but are unable to find him (after a remarkably half-hearted search).
 After the seasons change, the two women are shown as business partners with a roadside stand, selling "Tennessee ham and strawberry jam".
-As they dispose of Earl's body, the whole town, including a zombie Earl, celebrates his death by dancing in a style that is at times reminiscent of Michael Jackson's video for "Thriller".
-The video ends with them all except Zombie Earl jumping in the air.
+As they dispose of Earl's body, the whole town, including a zombie Earl, celebrates his death by dancing in a style evoking Michael Jackson's video for "Thriller".
+The video ends with all except Zombie Earl jumping in the air.